Louismac/SC_DJ/README.txt

 There are also auxiliary performance effects, such as the 'powerdown', glitching and variable playback rate chopping.

-The set up currently requires at least a 4 output audio interface (2 for main out, 2 for cuing)
+The set up currently works best with a 4 output audio interface (2 for main out, 2 for cuing), although if you have a splitter for output and headphones you could just use 2 outputs.

 LOADING